luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/12-the-pandora-gates.md

 ### Monsters Everywhere

-The self-important Ultimates stationed on Eris’s moon Dysnomia are there to bolster Go-nin's defenses.
+The self-important Ultimates stationed on Eris’s moon Dysnomia are there to bolster Go-nin’s defenses.
 A few exhuman cells occasionally make sabotage runs on Torii or raid a long-haul shipment.

 A few times, they've even attacked through the gate, from exoplanets on the other side.
 The technofascists and exhumans are generally happy to fight each other, and most of us are just waiting for them to wipe each other out.

 The anarchists of Ilmarinen, the original occupiers of the gate, also periodically probe the gate’s defenses with mesh subversions and drone sabotage.
-They lack the military power to retake the gate, but they remain a thorn in Go-nin's side.
+They lack the military power to retake the gate, but they remain a thorn in Go-nin’s side.

 ## Other Gates